 Unlike personal injury claims, a workers’ compensation claim will typically not include non-economic or pain and suffering damages.

 Florida Statutes § 440.185 requires you to notify your employer of your injury within 30 days before filing the compensation claim.
 However, notification is unnecessary if the company already knows about the injury or you cannot determine the injuries within 30 days without a medical expert’s opinion.

 After informing your employer, you now have up to two years to bring your workers’ compensation claim under Florida Statutes § 440.19.
 Some tolling exceptions could pause the timer, including:

 - If your employer has already started reimbursing your medical expenses, this will toll the time limit for one year.

 - If the worker was incompetent to file the claim themselves, the timer begins once they have an authorized representative.

-A St. Petersburg workers’ compensation lawyer can help ensure that you submit your claim on time.
+A St. Petersburg workers’ compensation lawyer with our firm can help ensure that you submit your claim on time.
 They can check for any applicable tolling exceptions, monitor your progress, and assist with other pending requirements you may have.

 Workplace injuries can put a significant dent in your finances, but you do not have to face your problems alone.
-The Law Offices of Anidjar & Levine understands your struggle and stands ready to provide legal assistance until you are compensated appropriately.
 Our St. Petersburg workers’ compensation lawyers will help you comply with filing requirements and represent you in front of the insurance company and with your employer.

 Our legal team assists clients throughout Florida, including in St. Petersburg.
-Apart from workers’ compensation claims, our practice areas include bankruptcy cases, trucking accidents, and mass torts.
-To discuss your situation with a team member today, call
+To discuss your situation with a team member today in a free consultation, call 1-800-747-3733.
+Your attorney’s payment comes out of your final winnings, so there are no upfront fees.